 The aerial below shows the location of the proposed Family Express gas station-convenience store.
 There are about a thousand people living in 500 or so households within the yellow, 1,000-foot public health and safety impact zone shown below.

 The young and older adults are particularly vulnerable to the adverse health effects of gas station emissions.
 The aerial above shows there’s a school and a senior living community within 1,000 feet of the proposed Family Express gas station.

 Most disturbing of all, West Clay residents learned that unlike Hamilton County, the City of Carmel does not require a public health and safety zone between gas stations and homes, schools, or other locations where vulnerable populations may be exposed to benzene and other harmful gas station emissions.
 Nor are control measures required that might resolve the health effects of new gas stations.

 These realizations prompted the West Clay residents to form the Carmel Healthy Neighborhoods Alliance.
-Afterall, if new gas stations and liquor stores threaten West Clay residents then all Carmel neighborhoods are also at risk.
+Afterall, if new gas stations threaten West Clay residents then all Carmel neighborhoods are also at risk.

 The Alliance retained an attorney and Community & Environmental Defense Services (CEDS) to assist in forming a strategy to preserve West Clay and all other Carmel neighborhoods.

 The proposed Family Express required a number of variances.
 We suspect that after the Alliance hired a highly-respected attorney, Family Express withdrew their variance requests and redesigned the project to eliminate this legal hurdle.